 Alternatives, the Action and Communication Network for International Development, is a Montréal-based non-governmental organisation.

-Founded in 1994, Alternatives works to promote justice and equality amongst individuals and communities located in the North and the South.
-Active in over 35 countries, Alternatives supports local, community-based initiatives working towards the greater economic, social, and political rights of people and communities affected by poverty, discrimination, exploitation, and violence.
+Founded in 1994, Alternatives works to promote justice and equality among individuals and communities located in the North and the South.
+Active in over 35 countries, Alternatives supports local, community-based initiatives working towards the greater economic, social and political rights of people and communities affected by poverty, discrimination, exploitation and violence.

 Alternatives’ and its partners’ international solidarity projects are focused on:

-- Freedom of organization, of information, of the press, and of religion
+Freedom of organisation, of information, of the press and of religion.